currentxchange/purple-explainer/README.md

 > This repo will cover cXc.world's biomimetic engine, Purple, made of the tokens PURPLE, BLU, BLUx, and SOL, staking PURPLE preview, and legal disclaimers.

-Purple is a **Positive Attention Economy (PAE)** where participants get paid daily for sharing their opinion of what content they enjoy, and their opinion also pays creators.
+Purple is a **Positive Attention Economy (PAE)** where participants get rewarded daily for sharing their opinion of what content they enjoy, and their opinion also pays the creator of that content.

 ## Purple Overview
 Purple consists of three [eosio.token](https://wax.bloks.io/account/eosio.token) tokens; **PURPLE**, **BLU**, and **BLUx**, and an [Atomic Assets](https://wax.bloks.io/account/atomicassets) fungible token, **SOL**.